 There two free Twitter bio search tools you can use to connect to company employees and ambassadors (or maybe your future interviewer) on Twitter:

-- Twiangulate is a bit different type of tool.
-Using it, you can, for example find recruiters following the company on Twitter but not necessarily working for it.
+- Twiangulate is a different type of tool.
+Using it, you can, for example, find recruiters following the company on Twitter but not necessarily working for it.
 This expands your search and lets you discover more opportunities, even outside of your dream company.
-To search, authenticate it with Twitter, click through “Keywords” tab, type “recruiter” in the first field and then your company Twitter handle in the second one.
+To search, authenticate it with Twitter, click through “Keywords” tab, type “recruiter” in the first field and then your target company’s Twitter handle in the second one.
 Play with more search combinations to discover more Twitter users to follow.

 8. Be Open and Transparent